heutelbeck/sapl-policy-engine/sapl-documentation/7_4_RemoteBundles.md

 ### Retry Behavior

 On fetch failure, the node retries with exponential backoff (with jitter).
-The backoff starts at `firstBackoff` and caps at `maxBackoff`.
+The backoff starts at `first-backoff` and caps at `max-backoff`.
 After recovery, the backoff resets to the initial value.

 ### Graceful Shutdown